School of Business

 Bachelor of Science (BS) in Information Systems, jointly offered by the School of Business and the Computer Science Department, combines computer technology and business to prepare students for positions as programmers, systems analysts, and network administrators.
 No minor is required.

-Associate of Science (AS) provides students an opportunity to gain the basic knowledge and skills required for initial job placement.
+Associate of Science (AS) in Business provides students an opportunity to gain the basic knowledge and skills required for initial job placement.

-Minors are available in business, economics, and marketing.
+Minors are available in business, economics, international development, marketing, and preparation for graduate studies in business.

 A maximum of 12 credit hours applied to one business major, minor, or concentration may also be applied to a second business major, minor, or concentration.